Dimension counts for singular rational curves via semigroups: Counting conditions for unibranch singularities

 Finally, say $n \geq 6$.
 The six nonlinear conditions obtained in the $n=5$ case remain operative, and we obtain an additional condition, by setting $Q_4:= F_4- ([t^{14}]F_4)f_1f_6$ where $F_4:=f_1f_5-f_6$ (having implicitly imposed that $[t^{13}]F_4=0$, this being one of our linear conditions), and imposing that

 which is a condition on $[t^{15}]f_6$. \end{itemize}

-\begin{rems} We have not attempted here to make a systematic count of constraints on the coefficients of a morphism $f: \mb{P}^1 \ra \mb{P}^n$ arising from a hyperelliptic singularity in its image, but we anticipate that a careful implementation of the basic strategy for obtaining conditions on coefficients $[t^{\rho}]f_j$ for $\rho \in G_{{\rm S}^h}$ as carried out when $g \leq 8$ above should at least yield a proof that morphisms with semigroup ${\rm S}^h= \langle 2, 2g+1 \rangle$ of arbitrary genus verify our uniform codimension heuristic.
-We plan to return to this in future work.
+\begin{rems} We have not attempted here to make a systematic count of constraints on the coefficients of a morphism $f: \mb{P}^1 \ra \mb{P}^n$ arising from a hyperelliptic singularity in its image.
+In the follow-up paper \cite{CLM}, we show that a careful implementation of the basic strategy for obtaining conditions on coefficients $[t^{\rho}]f_j$ for $\rho \in G_{{\rm S}^h}$ as carried out when $g \leq 8$ above proves that morphisms with semigroup ${\rm S}^h= \langle 2, 2g+1 \rangle$ of arbitrary genus are of codimension {\it at least} $(n-1)g$; we further conjecture that their codimension is precisely the latter value.

 Note that when $n=g-1$, the number of conditions beyond ramification required to validate our original heuristic is exactly $N_R$.
 If $n=g-1$, our morphism $f: \mb{P}^1 \ra \mb{P}^n$ has a unique singularity which is hyperelliptic, and if the image of $f$ is not (globally) hyperelliptic, then $f$ describes a {\it canonical model} for $f$.
 This is a consequence of the Gorensteinness of a hyperelliptic singularity, which as explained in \cite{BDF} is manifested by the symmetry